hyuzipt/Koushin/README.md

 # 🌙 Koushin

-**Koushin** is a lightweight Windows companion app that connects **mpv**, **AniList**, and **Discord Rich Presence**, showing exactly what anime you're watching — with cover art, progress, episode count, and a clean tray interface.
+**Koushin** is a lightweight Windows app that automatically shows what anime you're watching on **Discord** — with cover art, episode progress, and AniList integration.

-It runs silently in the background, updates automatically, and only requires a single `.exe`.
+Just run it in the background while you watch anime in **mpv**.

 <div align="center">
   <img src="https://i.imgur.com/ksaT44h.png" width="500" alt="Koushin Discord RPC Preview">